jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
+- Rename contagious to signify that it just spreads once
+- Can't read white radius text in light biome
 - bug: A player that died in liquid when the level goes next will still have liquid filter on them.
 - bug: After i ended a level on a racetimeout push I got to choose WAY too many upgrade spells
 - implement auto reconnect when `setView(View.Disconnected)`